Maximum Coverage $k$-Antichains and Chains: A Greedy Approach: Introduction

 In this paper we leverage a less known algorithmic proof of the GK theorems found in Schrijver's book~\cite[Theorem 14.8 \& Theorem 14.10]{schrijver2003combinatorial}.
-These proofs are also based on reductions to minimum cost flow which work directly on $G$, avoiding the computation of $TC(G)$.
-Our main contribution is adapting Schrijver's proofs and showing that the problems can be solved by a constant number of minimum cost flow reductions.
-We use the recent results on minimum cost flow~\cite{chen2022maximum,van2023deterministic} to obtain our first results.
+These proofs are also based on reductions to minimum cost flow that work directly on $G$, avoiding the computation of $TC(G)$.
+We argue that utilizing adaptations of Schrijver's proofs and \texttt{greedy} strategies provides a computationally fast and simple framework to solve MCP-$k$ MA-$k$, MC-$k$, and MAP-$k$, by reducing them to a constant number of minimum cost flow computations.
+Our first results are then obtained by using the recent results on minimum cost flow~\cite{chen2022maximum,van2023deterministic}.

-\begin{restatable}{theorem}{almostlinearalgo} Given a DAG $G = (V, E)$ and a positive integer $k$, we can solve the problems MCP-$k$, MA-$k$, MC-$k$ and MAP-$k$ in almost optimal $O(|E|^{1+o(1)})$ time. \end{restatable}
+\begin{restatable}{theorem}{almostlinearalgo} Given a DAG $G = (V, E)$ and a positive integer $k$, we can solve the problems MCP-$k$, MA-$k$, MC-$k$ and MAP-$k$ in almost optimal $|E|^{1+o(1)}$ time. \end{restatable}

-We note that in~\cite{kogan2024algorithmic} it was shown how to compute MCP-$k$~\cite[Lemma 4.4]{kogan2024algorithmic}, MP-$k$ and MC-$k$~\cite[Lemma 4.6]{kogan2024algorithmic} by a logarithmic number of minimum cost flow computations.
-Our result is stronger in the sense that only one minimum cost flow is required, and we additionally solve MA-$k$ in almost optimal time, previously unknown.
+In~\cite{kogan2024algorithmic} it was shown how to compute MCP-$k$~\cite[Lemma 4.4]{kogan2024algorithmic} and MC-$k$~\cite[Lemma 4.6]{kogan2024algorithmic} by a logarithmic number of minimum cost flow computations.
+The corresponding results in \Cref{thm:almostLinear} are simpler and stronger since only one application of minimum cost flow is required, and we additionally solve MA-$k$ in almost optimal time, previously unknown.

-Although \Cref{thm:almostLinear} solves the problems up to subpolynomial factors, it is still relevant to investigate whether faster and/or simpler solutions can be achieved by the means of parameterization.
+Although \Cref{thm:almostLinear} solves the problems in optimal time up to subpolynomial factors, it is important to understand whether faster and/or simpler solutions can be achieved by means of parameterization.
 As mentioned earlier, two state-of-the-art solutions for $k=1$ (MCP and MA-$1$) run in time $O(\alpha_1^2|V|+|E|)$~\cite{caceres2022sparsifying,caceres2022minimum} and $\tilde{O}(\alpha_1|E|)$~\cite{makinen2019sparse}, which is linear and near-linear for constant values of $\alpha_1$, respectively.
 It is natural to ask whether such results can be obtained for general $k$.
 We obtain the following result.

-\begin{restatable}{theorem}{nearlinearalgo} Given a DAG $G = (V, E)$ and a positive integer $k$, we can solve the problems MCP-$k$ and MA-$k$ in parameterized near optimal $\tilde{O}(\alpha_k|E|)$ time and the problems MAP-$k$ and MC-$k$ in parameterized near optimal $\tilde{O}(\beta_k|E|)$ time.
-Algorithms are randomized Las Vegas and running times are with high probability (and in expectation). \end{restatable}
+\begin{restatable}{theorem}{nearlinearalgo} Given a DAG $G = (V, E)$ and a positive integer $k$, we can solve the problems MCP-$k$ and MA-$k$ in parameterized near linear $\tilde{O}(\alpha_k|E|)$ time and the problems MAP-$k$ and MC-$k$ in parameterized near linear $\tilde{O}(\beta_k|E|)$ time. \end{restatable}